MavEtJu/WannaBee/README.md

 ![Settings](https://raw.githubusercontent.com/MavEtJu/WannaBee/master/images/settings.png)

+### First time run

+When you run the first time, it will download all sets and contents.
+This might take a while.

+Also downloads the local places and your pouch.

+### Next time run

+Any next time it will download only the sets which were earlier mentioned in the "Newer" section.

+Also downloads the local places and your pouch.

 ### Tables

 * Pull down to refresh.
 * Swipe on items in sets to add them to your wishlist.
 * Long tap to change the sorting mechanism.
+* Images are downloaded on demand, so they will show up the next time the place / item / set is shown.

 ### Pouch